ben-aaron188/textwash/README.md

     $ python3 -m textwash --language en --input_dir examples --output_dir anonymised_examples --cpu

 anonymises the three example texts in the `examples` directory.
 In doing so, Textwash loads the downloaded model into memory, then automatically anonymises the inputs and writes the anonymised files to the provided output folder `anonymised_examples`.

+If you would instead like to use a model in a custom location, you should indicate the directory where the model files are located with `--model_path`.
+Please not that

+$ python3 -m textwash --model_path path/to/the/ en --input_dir examples --output_dir anonymised_examples --cpu

 Textwash works best when running on a GPU.
 If no GPU is available, you should use the `--cpu` flag as in the snippet above.
 If you have a GPU, remove the `--cpu` flag and Textwash will resort to `pytorch` with `CUDA` support.